flee-group/flume_ms_examples/README.md

 Directory `ex2_kamp_np_algae`

 #### Data description

+Samples from the site K03 were dropped, site K03plus was renamed to K03 (Site was moved after initial sampling to K03 plus location).

 File `chemistry.rds` contains the water chemistry data.
 Variables are:

 * SRP (soluble reactive phosphorous) in micrograms/L